cybersader/awesome-cybersader/📁 01 - Projects/Home Lab, Home Server/TrueNAS Scale Home Server/TrueNAS Cloud Backups/TrueNAS Cloud Backups.md

 - Editing the Cloud Sync task to "follow symlinks" and see if that fixes it
 	- ![](_attachments/TrueNAS%20Cloud%20Backups/IMG-20240812220429056.png)

-- [ ] Solve cloud sync issues in TrueNAS Scale ➕ 2024-08-11
+- [x] Solve cloud sync issues in TrueNAS Scale ➕ 2024-08-11 ✅ 2024-10-26
+- The issue was that iX-Systems doesn't work with Storj well until the Electric Eel 24.10 release of TrueNAS Scale - [iX-Storj Overcharging or Overusing Storage](../iX-Storj%20Overcharging%20or%20Overusing%20Storage/iX-Storj%20Overcharging%20or%20Overusing%20Storage.md)